-- snapping the cover over the two lug nuts.
-Do not use a hammer or excessive force to install the cover. - 4.
-Install the remaining lug nuts with the cone shaped end of the nut toward the wheel.
+3. Install the five wheel lug nuts with the cone shaped end of the nut toward the wheel.
 Lightly tighten the lug nuts.

-To avoid the risk of forcing the vehicle off the jack, do not tighten the wheel nuts fully until the vehicle has been lowered.
+To avoid the risk of forcing the vehicle off the jack, do not tighten the lug nuts fully until the vehicle has been lowered.
 Failure to follow this warning may result in personal injury.

-- 5. Lower the vehicle to the ground by turning the jack handle counterclockwise. - 6.
+- 4. Lower the vehicle to the ground by turning the jack handle counterclockwise. - 5.
 Finish tightening the lug nuts.
 Push down on the wrench while at the end of the handle for increased leverage.
-Tighten the lug nuts in a star pattern until each nut has been tightened twice.
-For the correct lug

-- nut torque refer to Torque Specifications in this section.
-If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or service station. - 7.
+Refer to "Torque Specifications" in this section for correct lug nut torque. - 6.
 After 25 miles (40 km) check the lug nut torque with a torque wrench to ensure that all lug nuts are properly seated against the wheel.